Wang Zhizhi: NBA career

 Wang's contract with Dallas expired after the 2001–02 season.
 With his future up in the air, he decided that he would spend the summer in the United States, rather than returning to China for training, as the Dallas Mavericks had promised the Chinese basketball officials.
 Wang fired his agent Xia Song when the latter suggested otherwise, and following the advice of his American-born Chinese friend Simon Chan, moved to Los Angeles without telling either Dallas or his Chinese side about his intentions.
 During his stay, Chinese basketball officials faxed two letters to him urging him to return to China as soon as possible to train with the Chinese national basketball team.
 A major blow to all parties involved was an article by Jodie Valade that appeared in The Dallas Morning News which hinted that Wang, who had not yet stated his intentions, might consider defecting to the United States.
 China sent two military officials who had known Wang very well to go to the United States for a final negotiation.
 During a press conference, Wang stressed that the relationship between him and the Chinese was like one between "a son and a mother", and the conflict was all a big misunderstanding.
 He was ultimately dismissed from the Chinese national team for failing to return to China for practice in 2002.

 Wang signed with the Los Angeles Clippers in 2002 and after a season with them, he was placed on waivers.
-The Miami Heat decided to sign Wang to a multi-year contract after picking him up.
+The Miami Heat decided to sign Wang to a multi-year contract after picking him up, teaming him with Shaquille O'Neal and Dwyane Wade.
 He became a free agent at the end of the 2004–05 season after playing for two seasons with Miami, over which he played 34 games and averaged 2.5 PPG.